thewaterlily/localcafe-lite/README.md

 - Links shared on Facebook, Twitter, Instagram show rich previews
 - Displays your photo and description automatically

+### Social Media Links
+- Display social media icons in the footer
+- Links to your Instagram, Facebook, X (Twitter), and more
+- Simple configuration with platform and URL
+- Available platforms: bluesky, doordash, facebook, github, instagram, tiktok, ubereats, x, yelp

 ---

 ## Configuration